Yash14909/Todo_s/README.md

-### Feel free to suggest,correct,contribute in my code
+### Feel free to suggest,correct,contribute in my repo

 ```
 Todo-list with HTML5,javascript